top of page

 Arlington

 Arlington Tree Stewards and Parks and Recreation give away free trees in the fall to Arlington residents.
-In addition, the Tree Canopy Fund accept applications in the late fall and spring.
+In addition, the Tree Canopy Equitey Program accepts applications in early January.

 How to plant tree seedlings